rolcodes/rolcodes/README.md

 ## Hi, I'm Jirol Delos Santos

-### Flutter Mobile Developer | Software Engineer
+### Senior Flutter Team Lead • Mobile Developer • Software Engineer

-I’m a Flutter developer with a year of experience, building and launching two apps on both Google Play and the App Store.
-I focus on making efficient and scalable apps using Flutter and Dart, with Provider for smooth state management.
-I’ve worked with REST APIs, Firebase, and Supabase, plus some full-stack tools like Laravel, MySQL, and Node.js.
-I also handle app deployment and use Git for version control.
-Right now, I’m working on an HR & Payroll System and other side projects to support my mom's hospital bills.
-Always learning and improving.
-Open to new opportunities.
-Let’s connect!
+Senior Flutter Team Lead with 1 year of experience in a Makati-based startup, specializing in cross-platform mobile app development.
+Skilled in Flutter & Dart using MVC architecture with Provider and Riverpod for state management.
+Experienced with Firebase and Supabase for BaaS, Laravel and Node.js for custom backend development, and integration of RESTful APIs.
+Proficient in MySQL and MongoDB for data management.
+Adept in UI/UX design with Figma, version control using Git, and app deployment via App Store Connect, TestFlight, and Play Console.
+I’ve successfully deployed 2 apps to both the Play Store and App Store.
+Expert in building role-based ecommerce apps, booking systems, and HR & payroll solutions, with payment gateway integration (PayMongo, Stripe).

+As a Senior Flutter Team Lead, I’m responsible for overseeing app architecture, mentoring junior developers, reviewing code, and ensuring best practices are followed throughout the development lifecycle.
+Currently working on three projects: maintaining the old version of our HR & Payroll System, developing a revamped version of the same system, and building a personal project (ecommerce app) to support small online businesses in our subdivision in Calamba, Laguna.
+These projects also serve as a means to support my family in paying off debt from a failed business venture.
+I’m continuously learning and improving by taking mobile development courses and staying updated with the latest tech—and I’m open to new opportunities.

 ![](https://img.shields.io/badge/Flutter-02569B?logo=flutter&logoColor=fff)